-- Must Complete the Accuplacer and place into College Comp (ENGL110M) and Topics in Applied College Mathematics (MATH145M) or better (waived if transfer credit in math and English awarded) - Following the Accuplacer, contact Jacqueline Poirier, College Counselor, at jpoirier@ccsnh.edu, or (603) 206-8102 for an informational meeting to discuss Accuplacer course placement results (waived if above transfer credit award). - Prior to practicum, all students must complete a certified background check, drug screening, proof of immunizations, health insurance, liability insurance, TB, Flu and any other required screenings a practicum site may request.
+- Must Complete the Accuplacer and place into College Comp I (ENGL109M or ENGL110M) and Quantitative Reasoning or Quantitative Reasoning -Corequisite (MATH145M or MATH145XM) or better (waived if transfer credit in math and English awarded) - Following the Accuplacer, contact Jacqueline Poirier, College Counselor, at jpoirier@ccsnh.edu or (603) 206-8102 for an informational meeting to discuss Accuplacer course placement results (waived if above transfer credit award). - Prior to practicum, all students must complete a certified background check, drug screening, proof of immunizations, health insurance, liability insurance, TB, Flu and any other required screenings a practicum site may request.